lfang1/CodeSwitchingResearch/README.md

-# CodeSwitchingResearch
- This project is written for processing Chinese-English bilingual text corpus.
+# Surprisal Predicts Code-Switching in Chinese-English Bilingual Text

+ This project contains the code to obtain and analyze the data used in the paper: Surprisal Predicts Code-Switching in Chinese-English Bilingual Text presented at the 2020 EMNLP conference.

+ If you use the code or data, please include a citation to the paper:

+@inproceedings{codeswitching2020surprisal,
+  title={Surprisal Predicts Code-Switching in Chinese-English Bilingual Text}, author={Calvillo, Jes{\'u}s and Fang, Le and Cole, Jeremy and Reitter, David}, booktitle={Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP)},
+  pages={4029--4039},
+  year={2020}
+}

+If you would like to reproduce the statistical analysis, the file Bilingual_v3.R contains the R code that we used.
+The data used in the analysis is contained in the file 11152019_two_entropies_appended_input_R_v4.csv.

 This document describes the procedure that we followed to collect the corpus and obtain the measurements related to the control factors for our code-switching research.
 The following is a step-by-step instruction.

-This project is one outcome of our Chinese-English code-switching paper:

-@inproceedings{codeswitching2020surprisal,
-  title={Surprisal Predicts Code-Switching in Chinese-English Bilingual Text}, author={Calvillo, Jes{\'u}s and Fang, Le and Cole, Jeremy and Reitter, David}, booktitle={Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP)}, pages={4029--4039}, year={2020}
-}

 Step 1:
 Run the following three python programs were written to scrap text from online forum.